CLARIAH/clariah-plus/requirements/software-requirements.md

 [SATOSA](https://github.com/IdentityPython/SATOSA) Authentication Provider.
 It is *RECOMMENDED* to use OpenID Connect for this communication.
 Instruction can be found [here](https://github.com/CLARIAH/IG-DevOps/tree/main/docs/authentication).

 ### 18. Services *MUST* expose a public endpoint providing their specification

 1. [OpenAPI](https://spec.openapis.org/oas/latest.html) (aka Swagger), WADL, and CLAM are *SUGGESTED* as possible interface description languages.
-2. The endpoint *SHOULD NOT* be hindered by any authentication barriers.
+2. The specification endpoint *SHOULD NOT* be hindered by any authentication barriers.

 ### 19. Services *SHOULD* expose a public endpoint providing metadata